defenseunicorns/leapfrogai/src/leapfrogai_api/README.md

 - DB CRUD operations
 - Schema mismatches

-Integration tests require a Supbase instance and environment variables configured (see [Local Development](#local-development)).
+Integration tests require a Supabase instance and environment variables configured (see [Local Development](#local-development)).

 From this directory run: